booz-allen-hamilton/agile-playbook/2_Introduction.md

 Self organized teams still need ways to estimate their work and predict how much they can accomplish.
 Plus, measuring progress and performance helps the team improve overall.
 Agile measurement is a topic that impacts the entire team and is not reserved for managers.
 We will take a look at some specific measurements and discuss their meaning.

 ### On adaptation
 The purpose of measurement is to improve and adjust based on findings.
-Adpatation is key to improving team outcomes and adjusting as the environment and team changes.
-We will look at a couple ways to regularly examine and find ways to improve the team and product.
+Adaptation is key to improving team outcomes and adjusting as the environment and team changes.
+We will look at a couple of ways to regularly examine and find ways to improve the team and product.

 ### On management
  In a system with self organizing teams, where is the room for a manager?
 What does agile management versus leadership look like and how does this affect everyone on the team?
 We will take a look at how the manager leads in an agile organization.